SquidDev/urn/docs/lib.base.md

 ---
 # base
 ## `(! expr)`
-*Defined at lib/base.lisp:78:1*
+*Defined at lib/base.lisp:80:1*

-Negate the expresison `EXPR`.
+Negate the expression `EXPR`.

 ## `(-and a b)`
-*Defined at lib/base.lisp:159:1*
+*Defined at lib/base.lisp:161:1*

 Return the logical conjunction of values `A` and `B`.
 This is a function, not a macro.

 ## `(-or a b)`
-*Defined at lib/base.lisp:154:1*
+*Defined at lib/base.lisp:156:1*

 Return the logical disjunction of values `A` and `B`.
 This is a function, not a macro.

 ## `(<=> p q)`
-*Macro defined at lib/base.lisp:148:1*
+*Macro defined at lib/base.lisp:150:1*

 Bidirectional implication. `(<=> a b)` means that `(=> a b)` and `(=> b a)` both hold.

 ## `(=> p q)`
-*Macro defined at lib/base.lisp:144:1*
+*Macro defined at lib/base.lisp:146:1*

 Logical implication. `(=> a b)` is equivalent to `(or (! a) b)`.

 ## `(and a b &rest)`
-*Macro defined at lib/base.lisp:132:1*
+*Macro defined at lib/base.lisp:134:1*

 Return the logical and of values `A` and `B`, and, if present, the logical and of all the values in `REST`.

 ## `(apply f xs)`
-*Defined at lib/base.lisp:272:1*
+*Defined at lib/base.lisp:274:1*

 Apply the function `F` using `XS` as the argument list.